…

 So, I will switch over to our content and get started there.
 I'm going to make this a little bit bigger on the screen and start with a couple of tips here about some things I find as I work with people.
 Tip number one is, as you're thinking about transactions, remember that cost and income are two separate things.
 Now, this sounds pretty obvious, I understand, but particularly when people start thinking about estimates or reporting, in different conversations [I find that], the two concepts quite often get tangled up in people's minds.

-So the next part is going to tie into that when I talk about tip number two (we’ll get there in just a second).
-So think of the freeway and cost and income as being in two separate major lanes, separated by that divider in the middle.
-They’re both serving a purpose, they have similarities, and there are some occasional crossovers – but there aren’t all that many crossovers between cost and income, even though we may see them on the same reports.
+So the next part is going to tie into that when I talk about tip number two (we'll get there in just a second).
+So, think of the freeway, cost, and income as being in two separate major lanes separated by that divider in the middle.
+They're both serving a purpose, they have similarities, and there are some occasional crossovers - but there aren't all that many crossovers between cost and income, even though we may see them on the same reports.
 The way they flow through the system is quite different.